arcosuc3m/grppi/doc/map-reduce.md

 An unary **map/reduce** takes a single data set and performs consecutively the **map** and the **reduce** stages, returning the reduced value.

-The only interface currently offered for this pattern is based in iterators (following the C++ standard library conventions):
+The only interface currently offered for this pattern is based on iterators (following the C++ standard library conventions):

   * The input data set is specified by two iterators.